Great Guide to Visit the Beautiful Botanical Park of Crete in Chania!

 botanical park Crete

-We found turkeys and peacocks all along the way since the moment we entered the garden and started walking our way towards what the park calls the lake (it’s more of a pond).
-They would just walk along the way with you or simply sit under the sun without paying any attention to you.
+Since we entered the garden and started walking towards what the park calls the lake (it’s more of a pond), we found turkeys and peacocks all along the way.
+They would walk along the way with you or simply sit under the sun without paying any attention to you.

 There are wild birds, farm animals, native species, and even a butterfly garden!